dice-media-group/dobbiniplaw_com/content/patents/2-magazine-grip.md

 # Magazine Grip

-A magazine grip attachment for ammunition magazines to aid in extraction of magazines from ammunition pouches comprising a sleeve of resilient material molded in the general shape of a magazine yet with a smaller inner circumference than the circumference of a magazine so as to require the band to stretch over the magazine.
+A magazine grip attachment for ammunition magazines to aid in extraction of magazines from ammunition pouches.
+The design comprises a sleeve of resilient material molded in the general shape of a magazine yet with a smaller inner circumference than the circumference of a magazine so as to require the band to stretch over the magazine.

 ## Technical Details